List of ingredients and their benefits

 St. John's-wort essential oil

 St. John's-wort oil for rashes: Skin irritations, eczema and painful itching can be alleviated by St. John's-wort oil.
 However, it tends to make the skin more sensitive to light, so it should not be used if your baby will be outdoors in direct sunlight.
-Go to Baby Oil
+Recipes for Baby Oil

 Soothing oils for sensitive skin: Sweet-almond oil is quickly absorbed into the skin, providing it with nutrients and essential fatty acids.
 Aromatic St. John's-wort oil soothes dry skin and helps heal irritations, reddening and dry, scaly patches caused by rashes.
-Go to Body Lotion
+Recipes for Body Lotion

 sunflower seeds (finely ground)

 Raw sunflower seeds for smooth skin: Raw sunflower seeds can be finely ground to make soft granules that thoroughly remove flaky skin.
 The seeds also contain natural fatty acids that help cleanse your pores and soften and condition your skin.
-Go to Facial Scrubs (Use a coffee grinder to grind seeds)
+Recipes for Facial Scrubs (Use a coffee grinder to grind seeds)

 sunflower oil

 Sunflower oil: The oil obtained by cold-pressing sunflower seeds has an appealing, mildly nutty scent.
 It benefits oily and acne prone skin.
-Go to Cleansing Oil
+Recipes for Cleansing Oil

 sweet-almond oil